-Appendix 1 Relationship of ecological restoration to other environmental repair activities
+Appendix 1 Relationship of ecological restoration to other restorative activities

 This is largely done in three ways; corresponding with three zones of the biosphere: